zdennis/activerecord-import/README.markdown

 #### Columns and Arrays

-The @#import@ method can take an array of column names (string or symbols) and an array of arrays.
+The `import` method can take an array of column names (string or symbols) and an array of arrays.
 Each child array represents an individual record and its list of values in the same order as the columns.
 This is the fastest import mechanism and also the most primitive.

 ```ruby
 columns = [ :title, :author ]